FAQ's for Electrical Contractors

 As of August 28, 2017

-Here are a few of the frequently asked questions about obtaining a Missouri Statewide Electrical Contractor License.
+Below are a few of the frequently asked questions about obtaining a Missouri statewide electrical contractor license.
 If you have additional questions, please email us at OSEC@pr.mo.gov.

 - When will I be able to apply for a statewide electrical contractor license?

-Answer: We will begin accepting applications for licensure after all of the rules and regulations have been filed.
-The tentative initial licensure date will be July 1, 2018.
-If you would like to receive an e-mail when the applications are available, please sign up for "govdelivery" at https://public.govdelivery.com/accounts/MODIFP/subscriber/new or send an e-mail to OSEC@pr.mo.gov and we will notify you when the applications are being accepted.
+Answer: We anticipate beginning to accept applications for licensure in January 2019 after the necessary rules are in place.
+This date changed as result of a legislative change to the statute language in 2018 with the passage of Senate Bill 862.
+When applications are available, they will be posted on the office’s website.
+If you would like to receive an e-mail and/or text when the applications are available, please sign up for “Get Office of Statewide Electrical Contractors News” at https://pr.mo.gov/electricalcontractors.asp or send an email to email@example.com and we will notify you when applications are available.

 - I only do one work in one city and I have an electrical contractor license from that city, do I have to get a statewide electrical contractor license?

-Answer: If you are a corporation, firm, institution, organization, company or representative of one, then you must obtain a statewide license per Section 324.920.3, RSMo, unless you are doing work only in a city or county that does not require a license per Section 324.920.4, RSMo.
-The new statewide license aims to allow an electrical contractor to maintain just one license that is recognized statewide instead of having a license for each city or county.
-Each contractor will have to evaluate their situation and make the decision that works for them.
+Answer: No. The statewide electrical contractor license is optional, not mandatory.
+If you work only in places where you are currently licensed, or no license is required, you may not want a statewide electrical contractor license.
+However, if you would like to have one license that is recognized statewide, then the new statewide license may be for you.
+The new license aims to allow an electrical contractor to maintain just one license that is recognized statewide instead of having a license for each city or county.
+Each electrical contractor will have to evaluate their situation and make the decision that works for them.
 You may want to consult with your attorney to assist in making this decision.
+Statutes you may want to review include Section 324.920.3 and .4, RSMo.

 - I work in a city or a county that does not require an electrical contractor license.
 Do I need to get a new statewide license?

-Answer: No. Section 324.920.4, RSMo, states: Any person operating as an electrical contractor in a political subdivision that does not require the contractor to hold a local license shall not be required to possess a statewide license under sections 324.900 to 324.945 to continue to operate as an electrical contractor in such political subdivision.
+Answer: No. Section 324.920.4, RSMo, states: Any person operating as an electrical contractor in a political subdivision that does not require the contractor to hold a local license or that operates as an electrical contractor in a political subdivision that requires a local license possessed by that person, shall not be required to possess a statewide license under Sections 324.900 to 324.945, RSMo, to continue to operate as an electrical contractor in such political subdivision.

 - I work for a company that has multiple licensed electrical contractors, does the new law require everyone in the company to get a statewide license?